 And remember, emotional intelligence isn't just for the application process.
 It's a crucial skill that you'll need throughout your career as it evolves.
 And the earlier you start thinking about it, the stronger you'll be in the long run.

-To take your first step into the investment banking world, view the latest graduate schemes and their application deadlines so you can apply right away!
+To take your first step into the investment banking world, browse graduate jobs and take the next step towards your career.
+Apply right away!